 A sentinel lymph node biopsy can be used to find the lymph nodes that are likely to be the first place the MCC would go if it has spread.
-These lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).
+These lymph nodes are called sentinel nodes.

-To find the sentinel lymph node (or nodes), the doctor injects a small amount of a radioactive substance (and sometimes a blue dye) into the area of the cancer.
-After an hour or so, the doctor checks for radioactivity in the lymph node areas near the tumor.
-Once the radioactive area is found, a small incision (cut) is made in the skin.
-The lymph nodes are then checked to find which one(s) turned blue or became radioactive.
-These sentinel nodes are then removed and looked at under a microscope for cancer cells.
+To find the sentinel lymph node (or nodes), the doctor injects a small amount of a radioactive substance into the area of the cancer.
+After waiting an hour or so for the substance to travel to the lymph node areas near the tumor, the doctor uses a special camera to “see” the radioactive substance where it collects in one or more sentinel lymph nodes.
+Once the radioactive area has been marked, the patient is taken to where the surgery will be done, and a blue dye is injected in the same place as the radioactive substance.
+A small incision is then made where the doctor has marked, and the lymph nodes are then checked to find which one(s) became radioactive and turned blue.
+These sentinel nodes are removed and looked at with a microscope for cancer cells.

 If a lymph node near a Merkel cell carcinoma is abnormally large, a sentinel node biopsy is not usually needed.
 The enlarged node is simply biopsied with a needle instead.

-A needle biopsy can be used to biopsy large lymph nodes near a tumor to find out if the cancer has spread to them.
+A needle biopsy can be used for large lymph nodes near a tumor to find out if the cancer has spread to them.
 Needle biopsies are not as invasive as some other types of biopsies, but they may not always provide enough of a sample to find cancer cells.

 There are 2 main types of needle biopsies.